|

 After finishing college, their son Don III (Donnie) also returned to farm with the

 fruit.
-Cherries are the main crop with approximately 65 acres of Bings and
+Cherries are the main crop with approximately 35 acres of Bings and

 65 acres of Rainiers.
 The administration, bookkeeping, and much more are

-Internet sales and shipping.
+handled by Barbara.
 Don and Barbara's daughter Carrie returned to

 help with the family business in 2003.
 Carrie built the Website and helps